 “As a DevOps Engineer, there are opportunities for you to work in any company across the IT sector.
 Start-ups within the industry are looking to integrate a DevOps model into their business straight away, and consultancies and large technology multinationals are creating new DevOps Engineer roles to strengthen their current tech teams.”

 As a relatively new methodology, DevOps is prone to continuous developments and enhancements, making it an exciting time to join the profession.

-“Automation, microservice architecture and serverless technologies are just some of the disruptive technologies transforming DevOps.
+“Automation, microservice architecture and server less technologies are just some of the disruptive technologies transforming DevOps.
 DevSecOps also represents a further stride, aiming towards a seamless collaboration between IT operations and security.
-With the industry currently the hive of activity, it’s a brilliant time to make your mark in a DevOps role.”
+With the industry currently the hive of activity, it’s a brilliant time to make your mark in a DevOps Engineer role.”

 Californian software engineering services company Calsoft reported that in 2017, 78% of CIOs and CTOs considered implementing DevOps into their organisation (a 4% increase on 2016).
-With a further increase anticipated this year as multiple tech businesses realise the benefits of a DevOps resource working across functions, now is the time forge a sustainable career in the field.
+With a further increase anticipated this year as multiple tech businesses realise the benefits of DevOps Engineers that can work across functions, now is the time forge a sustainable career in the field.

 As DevOps continues to revolutionise modern business technology, more specialist senior-level positions are expected to be formed in the next five years, with wide-scale adoption of DevOps anticipated across the industry.